FedorIzvekov/framework-examples/websocket-server-servlet/README.md

 # Websocket-server-servlet
-This project implements a WebSocket server using Websocket Servlet and Jetty Server
+This project implements a WebSocket server using WebSocket Servlet and Jetty Server

 * Run:
 ```